Leadership in unprecedented times

 Our speakers have shared inspiring stories of entrepreneurship and innovation, problem-solving and adaptability during crisis.
 Covering a wide range of subject, from biofuel and building a sustainable future, to workplace occupational health and wellbeing.
 From the Beirut port explosion in Lebanon, to inclusive leadership, to the importance of equality and diversity.
 And from the wonders of fusion energy, to digital transformation in business, to reflecting on 30 years since the establishment of the Stock Exchanges in China.
 CJBS Perspectives presents crucial insights and unique perspectives on the risks, strategies, and opportunities in a diversity of fields.

-View all interviews in the series
+View all interviews in the first series

 As an act of nature, coronavirus may make people change climate change behaviour, says Lord Browne.